'The end of his presidency,' 'suicide': Some GOP senators warn Trump on firing Mueller

 Despite the warnings, there was no early sign that Trump's Monday remarks had given any fresh momentum to proposals to protect the special counsel.

-Senate Majority Leader Mitch McConnell, R-Ky., said Tuesday he hadn't "seen clear indication yet that we have to pass something to keep him from being removed, because I don't think that's gonna happen."
-Senate Republican Conference Chairman John Thune, R-S.D. agreed: "I don't know that us legislating on that is the right path forward."
+Senate Majority Leader Mitch McConnell, R-Ky., said Tuesday he hadn't "seen clear indication yet that we have to pass something to keep him from being removed, because I don't think that's going to happen."
+Sen. John Thune, R-S.D., the Senate Republican Conference chairman, agreed: "I don't know that us legislating on that is the right path forward."

 Sen. Joni Ernst, R-Iowa, asked if legislation is necessary to prevent Mueller from being dismissed, said "no, because I don't think the president's going to do it — and do you think the president would sign that legislation?"